JJohnyy/balance-ceramics/README.md

 &nbsp;

 ## Automated Testing
 This is the part of creating the application, I have found hard to get my head around.
-I have spent a lot of time reading the [django docs](https://docs.djangoproject.com/en/4.0/topics/testing/ "docs") and using the Code Institue lectures to try and help me, but unfortunately, I can admit I have a very long way to go until I'm comfortable creating these.
+I have spent a lot of time reading the [django docs](https://docs.djangoproject.com/en/4.0/topics/testing/ "docs") but unfortunately, I can admit I have a very long way to go until I'm comfortable creating these.

 \